+Strong

-Strong recommendation: Fund parts of PhD projects.
-The PhD students should participate in SEC's PhD Student Network and SEC's PhD courses.
+- It is a strong recommendation that the applicant has discussed the project proposal with theme leaders prior to applying in order to align with the thematic area. - Fund parts of PhD student projects.
+The PhD students should participate in SEC's PhD Student Network and SEC's planned PhD courses.